yiwenwang-ms/microsoft-graph-docs/api-reference/beta/includes/snippets/javascript/update-overridespages-javascript-snippets.md

 const stream = {
   LocalizedStrings: [
         {
-            ElementType: "UxElement",
+            ElementType: 'UxElement',
             ElementId: null,
-            StringId: "alert_message",
+            StringId: 'alert_message',
             Override: true,
-            Value: "Are you sure that you want to cancel your selection?"
+            Value: 'Are you sure that you want to cancel your selection?'
         }
     ]
 };